JithLord/randomStyleTranfer/README.md

 ```

 ## Need to add these functionalities
-[] - Needs to download Image contentImage.jpg and styleImage.jpg
+- [ ] Needs to download Image contentImage.jpg and styleImage.jpg
+- [x] Added functionalities to download Image from DuckDuckGo based on your search
-[x] -
+- [ ]